 Some tips on how to choose a better holster.......

-This is just a process of questions, answers and information.
-I cannot teach you how to pick the perfect holster in a couple of lines of text, but can steer you in the right direction.
+Ok..this is just basic info to get you thinking the proper way.
+Although I cannot teach you how to pick the perfect holster in a couple of lines of text, I can begin to steer you in the right direction.

 First off...Please forget some of what you've heard or read on the innerweb.
 Horse hide is not better or more expensive!
 IWB carry does not mean you have to buy all new clothes!
 Thumb breaks are not needed for CCW leather.
 Did you see a great SOB holster in a movie that looks so cool? :) You get my point.....
 Einstein said "question everything".